Compared to Nitro+CHIRAL's previous work, DRAMAtical Murder has a lot of light-hearted or plainly touching moments to delight in.

 - Also Clear's straightforward love confession, followed by a kiss.
 Aoba isn't yet sure how to respond, so he hugs Clear instead.

 - Despite his route undeniably being the most violent and controversial, after the third time Mink assaulted Aoba, when Aoba wakes up, he sees Mink praying and he wonders what for, before falling back asleep.
 Right after he did, we briefly see Mink gently holding strands of Aoba's hair.
 What it implies is left to the player, but considering how Aoba didn't respond even though his hair is very sensitive to pain, this is a subtle moment that shows how gentle Mink can be despite his usual demeanor.
-That, and after the many times he treated Aoba horribly, this is the very first time he showed him a sign of compassion.
+That, and after the many times he horribly treated Aoba, this is the first time he showed him a sign of compassion.

 - Putting it into perspective, Aoba has received nothing but pain and abuse from Mink, and he has every right to hate the man.
 But what does he choose to do?
 He does not wish death on Mink, and encourages him to live on instead.
 That takes a lot of heart to do.
 What's even better is that his words got through to Mink, and he didn't even need to use Scrap for it.
-In fact, Aoba telling Mink this leaves such a big impression on him that Toue using his Compelling Voice to force Mink does absolutely nothing.
+In fact, Aoba telling Mink this leaves such a big impression on him that Toue using his Compelling Voice to stop Mink does absolutely nothing.

 Aoba: Welcome back.